lightbend/cloudflow/docs/Cloudflow-Concepts.md

-# Cloudflow - Basic Concepts
+# Cloudflow - Core Concepts

 This document gives you an overview of the main building blocks of a Cloudflow application.